All Episodes

 You know what they don't want it on?

-John Hannity program.
+The John Hennedy program.

 Right.

-Yeah, when millions of people are listening and hearing uh this each and every day, same with our broadcast, that they hear it, they it gets exposed, and then we actually can shine a light on it, not just through a YouTube video, which is excellent, but also you can take them to court.
+Yeah, when millions of people are listening and hearing this each and every day, same with our broadcast, that they hear it, it gets exposed, and then we actually can shine a light on it, not just through a YouTube video, which is excellent, but also you can take them to court.

 They gave the kids a cross.